Simple spring cleaning steps to freshen up your home

 Set up supplies

-Before you begin a big spring clean up make sure you are well prepared for the job.
+Before you begin a big spring clean up make sure you are well-prepared for the job.
 Do a stock check of cleaning products you already own and replenish the cupboard with what's missing.
-As well as conventional chemical products, natural supplies work well and are eco friendly.
-Green cleaning baskets should contain, lemon juice, distilled white vinegar, bicarbonate of soda, salt and olive oil.
-MOT your vacuum and renew brooms, dustpan and brushes and duster rags.
+As well as conventional chemical products, natural supplies work well and are kinder for the environment.
+Your green cleaning basket should contain lemon juice, distilled white vinegar, bicarbonate of soda, salt and olive oil.
+Don't forget to MOT your vacuum and refresh brooms, dustpans and brushes and duster rags.

 Organise your make-up and medicine cabinet

 It's so easy to amass duplicates of make-up, medicines and other bathroom essentials.
-So, this spring go through your bathroom storage and make-up bags and throw out anything that's out of date, empty or no longer of use.
+This spring, go through your bathroom storage and make-up bags and throw out anything that's out of date, empty or no longer of use.
 Don't forget to check the use-by dates on any medical supplies you might have.
-Once you've completed your purge, get organising to create a sleek and seamless space for all your essentials that any 'cleanfluencer' would be proud to show off.
+Once you've completed your purge, get organising and create a sleek, structured space for all your essentials that any 'cleanfluencer' would be proud to show off.

 Shampoo the carpets

 Our carpets really get the brunt of it over the year, with endless feet trampling in dirt, pet shedding and accidental spills.
-So, if your carpets are looking a little worse for wear, it might be time to give them a good shampooing.
-For the task, you can hire a carpet cleaning machine, or buy one to keep, before choosing a good quality carpet shampoo with stain protection built in.
+If your carpets are looking a little worse for wear, it might be time to give them a good shampoo.
+For the task, you can hire a carpet cleaning machine, or buy one to keep, before choosing a good quality carpet shampoo with built-in stain protection.
 With a little work now, you can keep your flooring looking fabulous until next year.

 Freshen up your pet beds and declutter their toys